fermmm/group-date/readme/deploying-aws.md

 ### Make a migration:

-1. To generate CSV from a database backup in XML format for example located at **database-backups/latest.xml** run this command:
+1. You can skip this step if your backup file is in CSV format.
+To convert to CSV a XML file located for example at **database-backups/latest.xml** run this command:

    `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`

-   This will generate 2 CSV files in the same folder, one containing the vertices and one containing the edges.
+   This will generate 2 CSV files in the same folder, one containing the vertices and one containing the edges (this is how CSV backup works, with 2 files).

-2. Open the Dashboard of the server **public_url/dashboard** for the public url see the last step of the [Setup AWS](#setup-aws) in this same readme file.
+2. Open the Dashboard of the server **[public_url]/dashboard** for the public url see the last step of the [Setup AWS](#setup-aws) in this same readme file.
 Login with whatever you wrote on the **ADMIN_USER** and **ADMIN_PASSWORD** in the .env file.

 3. Go to the Tech Operations sections and click on the `Load Database Backup` button, then select both CSV files holding shift.

    That is all, the backup should be loaded into the database.
-It's important to know that it will not replace any existing information.
+It's important to know that it will not replace or delete any existing information in the database.